On Closed Finite Gap Curves in Spaceforms I: Introduction

 Of particular interest in any integrable system are solutions which are stationary under all but finitely many of the flows in the hierarchy.
 Such solutions are called finite gap solutions.
 Such solutions are of interest in particular because they are solutions of an ordinary differential equation (of finite order).
 We thus say that a curve in a 3-dimensional space form is a finite gap curve if its complex curvature is stationary under all but finitely many of the flows in the NLS hierarchy.
 Grinevich and Schmidt \cite{grinevich-schmidt1995,grinevich-schmidt2000} introduced a deformation of finite gap curves that preserves both intrinsic and extrinsic periodicity.
 Callini and Ivey \cite{calini-ivey2007} consider the cabelling configurations of multiply-wrapped circles under these deformations.

 One generally expects for a completely integrable system that the finite gap solutions are dense in the set of all solutions.
-The first result of this kind was shown by Marchenko \cite{MR0374715} for the Korteweg-de~Vries (KdV) system.
+The first result of this kind was shown by Mar\v{c}enko \cite{MR0374715} for the KdV system.
 Grinevich \cite{grinevich2001} proved that closed finite gap curves in $\mathbb{R}^3$ are dense in the set of all closed curves in $\mathbb{R}^3$.
-Our aim is to generalize his result and show that it also holds for curves in the 2-dimensional space forms $\bbR^2,\,\bbS^2,\,\bbH^2$ as well as in the other 3-dimensional space forms $\bbS^3$ and $\bbH^3$, and to present a new method of proof.
-In this first part we prove that closed finite gap curves in $\bbR^3$ and $\bbS^3$ are dense in the set of all closed curves in $\mathbb{R}^3$ respectively $\bbS^3$.
-In a subsequent second part we will deal with the remaining cases.
+Our aim is to generalize his result and show that it also holds for curves in the 2-dimensional space forms $\bbR^2$, $\bbS^2$, $\bbH^2$ as well as in the other 3-dimensional space forms $\bbS^3$ and $\bbH^3$, and to present a new method of proof.
+In this first part we prove that closed finite gap curves in $\bbR^3$ and $\bbS^3$ are dense in the set of all closed curves in $\mathbb{R}^3$ respectively~$\bbS^3$.
+In a subsequent second part \cite{dense2} we deal with the remaining cases.

+To prove the result for $\bbR^3$, Grinevich \cite{grinevich2001} uses the isoperiodic deformation of Grinevich and Schmidt \cite{grinevich-schmidt1995} and the Dubrovin equations for reconstructing an NLS potential from the associated spectral data.
+Our proof is based on a different approach, utilising so-called perturbed Fourier coefficients to characterise the NLS potentials, and applying asymptotic methods to these perturbed Fourier coefficients.
+As far as we know, this kind of perturbed Fourier coefficients have not yet appeared in the study of the NLS integrable system before, however a related (but not identical) concept is that of Birkhoff coordinates, which are discussed for example in \cite{Kappeler/Lohrmann/Topalov/Zung}.
 We hope that the methods we here describe for finite gap curves can also serve as a ``model'' for the investigation of finite gap solutions in other integrable systems.